Cubic equation: Three real roots

 For the non-depressed case ((1)) (shown in the accompanying graph), the depressed case as indicated previously is obtained by defining t such that x = t − b/3a so t = x + b/3a.
 Graphically this corresponds to simply shifting the graph horizontally when changing between the variables t and x, without changing the angle relationships.
 This shift moves the point of inflection and the centre of the circle onto the y-axis.
 Consequently, the roots of the equation in t sum to zero.

 One real root

 In the Cartesian plane

 When the graph of a cubic function is plotted in the Cartesian plane, if there is only one real root, it is the abscissa (x-coordinate) of the horizontal intercept of the curve (point R on the figure).
-Further, if the complex conjugate roots are written as g ± hi, then the real part g is the abscissa of the tangency point H of the tangent line to cubic that passes through x-intercept R of the cubic (that is the signed length RM, negative on the figure).
+Further, if the complex conjugate roots are written as g ± hi, then the real part g is the abscissa of the tangency point H of the tangent line to cubic that passes through x-intercept R of the cubic (that is the signed length OM, negative on the figure).
 The imaginary parts ±h are the square roots of the tangent of the angle between this tangent line and the horizontal axis.